-Brewster, Mass -- Teams from 37 colleges and universities across New England and New York gathered at The Captains Course in Brewster, MA, on Sunday and Monday, October 26-27, 2014 for the 80th Annual New England Intercollegiate Golf Championship.
-One hundred and eighty golfers from Divisions I, II, III and Club teams competed.
+Teams from 37 colleges and universities across New England and New York gathered at The Captains Course in Brewster, MA, on Sunday and Monday, October 25-26, 2015 for the 81st Annual New England Intercollegiate Golf Championship.
+One hundred and eighty-four golfers from Divisions I, II, III and Club teams competed.
 The NEIGA was pleased to have Cleveland Golf / Srixon return as the ‘Presenting Sponsor”.

-The New England Intercollegiate Golf Association (NEIGA) has been in existence since 1934 and includes 37 member colleges and universities in New England and New York and is considered to be the oldest and largest college golf tournament.
-It is unique in that Divisions I, II, III and Club teams compete together.
+The New England Intercollegiate Golf Association (NEIGA) has been in existence since 1934 and includes member colleges and universities in New England and New York and is considered to be the oldest and largest college golf tournament.
+It is unique in that Divisions I, II, III and Club teams compete together at the same venue.